-- Admission Application - Official transcripts from the institution granting the qualifying Master's degree. - Official transcripts from the institution where prior doctoral level coursework was completed. - A cover letter that describes current leadership qualifications, professional goals, potential research topic(s), and why the student is applying to the degree program at Trident. - Curriculum vitae (resume) showing work experience in education or a related field. - Two letters of recommendation from references that speak to academic potential and leadership qualifications. - A letter of support from a current or past employer that documents your ability to conduct practitioner research (may also serve as one letter of recommendation). - Scholarly writing sample or dissertation/doctoral study proposal document.
+- Official transcripts from the institutionally accredited college or university granting the qualifying Master's degree. - Official transcripts from the institutionally accredited college or university where prior doctoral level coursework was completed. - A cover letter that describes current leadership qualifications, professional goals, potential research topic(s), and why the student is applying to the degree program at Trident. - Curriculum vitae (resume) showing work experience in education or a related field. - Two letters of recommendation from references that speak to academic potential and leadership qualifications. - A letter of support from a current or past employer that documents your ability to conduct practitioner research (may also serve as one letter of recommendation). - Scholarly writing sample or dissertation/doctoral study proposal document.

-Ph.D.-Degree-Seeking Students
+Ph.D.
+Degree-Seeking Students